+'''

 This hospital policy is applicable to the Cherokee Indian Hospital Authority and other locations where services of this hospital are provided.

-- f.
-Where technically feasible, passwords shall be at least eight (8) characters for access to all systems and applications; - g.
+'''

+- g.
 Passwords shall have at least one (1) number, one (1) special character, and a mixture of at least one (1) uppercase and one (1) lowercase letter Authenticator Management Password-Based Authentication [NIST IA-5(1)]; - h.
 Passwords shall not contain number or character substitutes to create dictionary words (e.g., d33psl33p for deepsleep); - i.
 Account passwords shall not traverse the network or be stored in clear text.
-All stored passwords shall be encrypted using FIPS-140-2 (and subsequent versions) encryption.
-FIPS-140-2 (and subsequent versions) is a set of standards used in designing, implementing, and operating cryptographic modules using appropriate levels of security with each level building on the lower level; - j.
+All stored passwords shall be encrypted using FIPS-140-3 (and subsequent versions) encryption.
+FIPS-140-3 (and subsequent versions) is a set of standards used in designing, implementing, and operating cryptographic modules using appropriate levels of security with each level building on the lower level; - j.
 Passwords shall not be inserted into email messages or other forms of electronic communication without proper encryption; - k.
 Information systems may allow the use of a temporary password for a system logon as long as the temporary password is immediately changed to a permanent password upon the next log-on attempt; - 1.
 Passwords shall be different from all other account passwords held by that user; - m.
-CIHA may use password management tools provided by the IT Department and approved by senior leadership Approved password managers must be installed and managed locally on the user's machine (not offsite or in the "cloud"), must securely store passwords with a master key or key file, and must encrypt the password list with FIPS 140-2 (and subsequent versions) encryption; - n.
+CIHA may use password management tools provided by the IT Department and approved by senior leadership Approved password managers must be installed and managed locally on the user's machine (not offsite or in the "cloud"), must securely store passwords with a master key or key file, and must encrypt the password list with FIPS 140-3 (and subsequent versions) encryption; - n.
 Passwords shall not be revealed to anyone, including supervisors, IT help desk personnel, security administrators, family members, or co-workers; - o.
-Users shall enter passwords manually for each application or system, except for simplified/single sign-on systems that have been approved by the CIHACIO; - p.
+Users shall enter passwords manually for each application or system, except for simplified/single sign-on systems that have been approved by the CIHA CIO; - p.
 Passwords shall be changed whenever there is the suspicion or likelihood that the password or system is compromised; - q.
 CIHA shall validate the identity of an end user who requests a password reset.
 Initial passwords and subsequent password resets shall utilize a unique password for each user account.